Energinet-DataHub/opengeh-measurements/source/core/README.md

 # Measurements Core

-This python package handles streaming from the bronze layer to the gold layer.
+This python package handles streaming into the bronze layer and from there, via the silver layer to the gold layer.

 ## Layers

 ### Bronze

-TBD..
+See the [bronze module](src/core/bronze/README.md) for more information about the bronze layer.

 ### Silver